 Start your ride at John Ball Zoo and the adjacent John Ball Zoo Park.
 With over 2,000 animals to see in a combination of indoor and outdoor exhibits, the zoo has more animal-touching exhibits than any museum in Michigan, creating a hands-on learning opportunity for kids and adults alike.
 The park is abundant with picnic tables, shade trees, and grassy areas perfect for picnicking and playing.
 There’s also the can’t-miss sea serpent sculpture in the middle of the pond.

-Bike from John Ball Zoo to the Mitten State and New Holland Knickerbocker
+Bike from John Ball Zoo to Bridge Street Market and New Holland Knickerbocker

 (1.6 miles, about 12 minutes)

 The ever-developing West Side is quickly becoming home to some of the best restaurants in Grand Rapids – and most of them seem to be popping up on Bridge Street.
 A dynamic mix of restaurants, breweries, storefronts, and dive bars bring together old Grand Rapids style with some newcomer’s flare.
-Check out the Mitten State for Michigan-themed apparel, local sports paraphernalia, and general Michigander pride.
+Check out Bridge Street Market, an innovative neighborhood grocery store format from local industry titan Meijer.
 Butcher’s Union offers a mouth-watering dedication to high-quality meat and whiskey.
 New Holland Brewing Company’s expansive Knickerbocker is always hopping on the weekend.
 The brewery is home to classic pub fare and a rotating selection of craft beers.

-Bike from The Mitten State and New Holland Knickerbocker to Gerald R. Ford Presidential Museum
+Bike from Bridge Street Market and New Holland Knickerbocker to Gerald R. Ford Presidential Museum

 (0.3 miles, about 4 minutes)